DaFlorian/rattatui-websrv/README.md

-# DaNeighbourhoodHelp
+# Rattatui WebServer
-Help your brothers in da hood...
+Learn/do cooking in puzzle style and combine your meals from different parts...

-# Start the HoodHelp web server
+# Start the Rattatui web server
 Windows: Execute startup batch script: Start_DaHoodHelp.cmd

 Linux: ...